naterjlao/clueless_frontend/README.md

 # Clueless Front-End Component
-Contains front end component of Clueless.
+Contains the Front-End component for the Clueless project.

 ## Architecture
 Angular